 Table No. 2-12

-Spelling of adverbs
+Spelling adverbs

-hyphen together apart
+hyphen seamlessly apart

-1. in + -th, -ki, -ki, -i * in my opinion, friendly, bearish 2.bo-, b- + -th, -th * firstly, thirdly. !! in Latin, on-mountain.
-3. some-; -something -something * somewhere, somewhere, somewhere, somewhere 4.repeated adverbs * barely, long ago, out of the blue, little by little, at the very least, willy-nilly, criss-cross, exactly Do not confuse Adverbs and nouns in TV.
-P. Compare: everything will be our way(how?) walked our way(on what?)
-1. Adverbs that include obsolete forms. * enough, to smithereens, locked up, by surprise, to the ground 2.
-Adverbs formed from all parts speech, except for nouns from adverbs * tomorrow, for nothing !! at random, with a bang, no. from numerals with B-, HA- * twice, in two. !! twos from short adjectives * tightly, in vain, on the sly from adjectives and pronouns in Vin.p. * outright, with might and main !! openly, back down 3.
-Adverbs formed from nouns with the meaning of place and time * into the distance, into the depths, at first.
-Do not confuse Adverbs and nouns that carry dependent words. * looked into the distance - looked into the distance of the sea put on top - put on top of the cabinet read first - read from the beginning of the novel 1.
-Adverbs formed from nouns with a preposition, retaining case forms * abroad (abroad), by force (by force); point to point, business by business Tet-a-tet.
-Adverbs derived from other nouns with prepositions * without restraint, tirelessly, indiscriminately; to the bone, to death, to the drop; on the run, galloping, on the move; match, under the force.
+1. in - + -him, -ski, -ki, -i * in my opinion, in a friendly way, in a bearish way 2. in-, in- + -s, -their *firstly, thirdly. !! in Latin, on-mountain.
+3. something; -this, -either, -something * somewhere, somewhere, somewhere, somewhere 4. formed by repetition of adverbs * barely, a long time ago, unexpectedly, little by little, at the very least, willy-nilly, criss-cross, exactly Don't be confused Adverbs and nouns in TV.
+P. Compare: everything will be our way(How?) walked our way(on what?)
+1. Adverbs that include obsolete forms. *plenty, to pieces, locked up, by surprise, to the ground 2.
+Adverbs formed from all parts speech, except nouns from adverbs * the next day, for free !! at random, with a bang, not at all. from numerals with B-, NA- * in two, in two. !! two by two from short adjectives * tightly, in vain, slowly from adjectives and pronouns in Vin.p. *totally, to the fullest!! in the open, in retreat 3.
+Adverbs formed from nouns with the meaning of place and time * far, deep, at the beginning.
+Don't be confused Adverbs and nouns that have dependent words. *looked into the distance - looked into the distance of the sea put it on top - put it on top of the cabinet read from the beginning - read from the beginning of the novel 1.
+Adverbs formed from nouns with a preposition, retaining case forms * abroad (abroad), by force (within force); point to point, matter of fact, Tet-a-tet.
+Adverbs formed from other nouns with prepositions *without restraining, tirelessly, indiscriminately; until I fill up, until I die, until I drop; running, galloping, on the move; to match, to match.
 Remember! in general - in general alone - alone

 Vowels at the end of adverbs

-From-, to-, s- + a* long ago, dry, left= / from window /
+From-, to-, from- + a* long ago, dry, left= / from the window /

 Table No. 2-13

-Service parts of speech
+Functional parts of speech

 Particles